lambert-stephen/U-Graduate/README.md

 Also start making the front end more interactive.

 Fabian - establish access control for CRUD operations.
 For example, properly add users to spring security with relative permissions when an admin adds another student or another admin.

+English test descriptions for checkpoint 4 are in the test folder in the java file UGraduateApplicationTests -tests will be able to check for authentication and that the jsp page mappings are in the correct order for all of the controllers
+-tests will be able to check the user secrurity authentication and again for correct page mappings for each user

 ## Deliverables for final project